How to prepare for Public Administration optional for UPSC?

 Civil Services

-- This is an important chapter as questions are being asked for the past few years from here.
+- This is an important chapter as questions have been asked for the past few years from here.

 - The book to be referred to here is Aribam.